geishatokyo/sql-generator/README.md

 # SQL Generator

-This library supports generating sql from Excel file(.xls),CSV and so on.
+This library supports generating SQL from Excel sheets (.xls), CSV files and other formats.

 # Getting started

-First you install sbt and giter8.
+First, install sbt and giter8.

-You can create simple project by giter8 template.<br />
+You can create a simple project with a giter8 template.<br />
-You download template at directory where data xls are put.
+Download template at the directory where the source .xls are.

-   g8 geishatokyo/sql-gen
+		> g8 geishatokyo/sql-gen

 Then

-   sbt run
+		> sbt run

-It searches all xls file in same directory and generate insert,delete,update sqls from them.
+The library finds all the .xls files in the directory and generates insert, delete and update SQL files from them.

 # Data sheet formats